karamellpelle/grid/README.md

 Building on iOS
 ----------------

-In the folder `iOS/grid`, build the Haskell code into an archive `Main.a`:
+In the folder `iOS/grid`, build the Haskell code into an archive `iOS/grid/Main.a`:

     $ cd iOS/grid
     $ ./ghc_build_debug